 Molecules to Medicine for MSTP students (MSTP 7805) is a journal club-type course for first year MSTP students.
 One or two students are assigned to a specific topic and are expected to present the background leading up to the paper(s) as well as what was done in the study, the conclusions, and implications of the work.
 All students in the class are expected to read (and understand) the selected paper(s) and be prepared to ask questions and/or discuss any figure in the paper.
 MSTP Faculty are selected by the course director, MSTP’s Pre-Clinical Associate Director, and asked to lead a 2-hour session with students, providing 2 articles related to a topic of their choice that the student(s) will present on.
 The faculty member should provide context for the topic and help guide the discussion and presentations.

-MSTP Seminar (MSTP 7645) is a required course for first year MSTPs to attend once a week to hear and present summer lab rotation talks, as well as hear the thesis year MSTPs’ research update talks.
-This seminar provides and opportunity for the students to also hear from invited guest speakers on topics such as Mental Health Services, Disability Services, and PhD Programs on both the Anschutz and Boulder Campus.
+MSTP Seminar (MSTP 7645) is a required course for first and third year MSTPs to attend once a week to hear lab rotation talks as well as hear the thesis year MSTPs’ research update talks.
+This seminar provides an opportunity for the students to also hear from invited guest speakers including MSTP appointed faculty who are actively recruiting for students and includes advisory sessions on topics like developing an individual development plan and choosing the right lab.

 Reading with a Professor (MSTP 7652) is intended for MSTP first year students to identify a mentor to meet on a weekly/biweekly basis to discuss papers that have been assigned by the mentor.
 MSTP students often choose their mentor based on who they will be doing a laboratory rotation allowing the focus of the meetings to be on papers relevant to the summer project with a written proposal at the end regarding the project.
 The choices of subject and format are up to the student and mentor.
 The student is expected to show initiative and responsibility in identifying the specific topic.